antoineLeclercq/project-status/work-log/scott-bellware.md

 # Scott Bellware Work Log

+## Mon Apr 16 2018
+- Documentation of streams

 ## Sat Apr 14 2018
 - Communicated with Nathan about TTY detection in the Log library
 - Nathan offered to look into it